BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 After you've configured your [account](./account.md), you'll be able to configure target rate sensors.
 These are configured by adding subsequent instances of the integration going through the [normal flow](https://my.home-assistant.io/redirect/config_flow_start/?domain=octopus_energy), and selecting `Target Rate` in the provided menu.

 These sensors calculate the lowest continuous or intermittent rates **within a 24 hour period** and turn on when these periods are active.
 If you are targeting an export meter, then the sensors will calculate the highest continuous or intermittent rates **within a 24 hour period** and turn on when these periods are active.
+If you are wanting to evaluate on a rolling basis, you might be interested in the [rolling target rate sensors](./rolling_target_rate.md)

 These sensors can then be used in automations to turn on/off devices that save you (and the planet) energy and money.
 You can go through this flow as many times as you need target rate sensors.